guglielmofonda/guglielmofonda/README.md

 Automating myself 🔁

-Obsessing over the earliest signals of excelence and engineering ways to find such cues  @solo-founders
+Obsessing over the earliest signals of excellence, and engineering ways to find those talented founders (at @solo-founders)

-Other passions include:
+Otherwise you might find me:

--> anything health
+-> Doing sports (tennis, biking gym etc)

--> carrots
+-> Biohacking and learning about health optimizations

--> my beloved crew of AI agents named after greek gods
+-> Chatting with my beloved crew of AI agents named after greek gods

--> tennis
+-> Meeting new people!